AlexandreDecan/sismic/docs/stories.rst

 ===============================

-While events can be sent to an interpreter using its ``send`` method, it can be very convenient to define and store scenarios, ie. sequences of events, that can drive the execution of a statechart.
+While events can be sent to an interpreter using its ``send`` method, it can be very convenient to define and store scenarios, ie. sequences or traces of events, that can control the execution of a statechart.

 Such scenarios are called *stories* in sismic, and can be used to accurately reproduce the execution of a statechart.
+They are also very instrumental for testing statecharts.

 Writing stories
 ---------------

-The module :py:mod:`sismic.stories` provides the building bricks to facilitate statechart execution.
+The module :py:mod:`sismic.stories` provides the building bricks to automate statechart execution.
-The key concept of this module is the notion of *story*, which is a reproducible sequence of events and pauses that drives a statechart interpreter.
+The key concept of this module is the notion of *story*, which is a reproducible sequence of events and pauses that control a statechart interpreter.
-For our running elevator example, a story may encode things like "*select the 4th floor, then wait 5 seconds, then select the 2th floor, then wait 10 seconds*".
+For our running elevator example, a story may encode things like "*first select the 4th floor, then wait 5 seconds, then select the 2th floor, then wait for another 10 seconds*".
+This would look as follows:

 .. testcode::